Non-mutually exclusive events

 Examples of non-mutually exclusive events

-Section titled “Examples of non-mutually exclusive events”- If we roll a die, “rolling an even number” and “rolling a prime number” are non-mutually exclusive, because they can both happen if the number is 2.
+Give an example of non-mutually exclusive events from rolling a die.“Rolling an even number” and “rolling a prime number” are non-mutually exclusive because they can both happen if the number is 2.

-- “Picking a round fruit” and “picking an orange fruit” are non-mutually exclusive, for example, we could pick a, well, orange.
+Give an example of non-mutually exclusive events involving fruit.“Picking a round fruit” and “picking an orange fruit” are non-mutually exclusive, for example, picking an orange.